Joanna KeelMay 22, 2024

 By preparing beforehand, recruiters can maximize the brief time they have with qualified candidates so they can make a knowledgeable recommendation to the hiring manager.

-Before ending an interview, recruiters should always set expectations with potential candidates about next steps as well to maintain full transparency.
+Before ending an interview, recruiting teams should always set expectations with potential candidates so they know what the next steps are.
 By accurately setting expectations, candidates won’t feel like they’ve been ghosted or cast aside.
+This adjustment may seem like a no-brainer, but you’d be surprised by how many organizations don’t explain next steps and miss these opportunities to create a positive candidate experience.

-Whether the candidate makes it through one round of your interview process or is extended a job offer, communication, tailored experiences, and properly setting expectations can all help transition top talent into employees that are excited to join your team and your organization.
+Whether the candidate makes it through one round of your interview process or is extended a job offer, communication, tailored experiences, properly setting expectations, and preparation help transition top talent into employees that are excited to join your team and your organization.

 Measure